FGDES/libVIODES/README.md

 ## Build System

 To compile libVIODES, you will need Qt series 6.
-The minor version should not be critical: Linux we are compiling with Qt 6.2.4 which we conveniently found in the Ubuntu package manager;  for Mac OS X we got the at the time of migrating most recent 6.6.2 via the online installer provided by the Qt Project; Windows should be likewise, we did not test yet.
-For all three plattforms, the Qt version needs to be 'activated' e.g. by setting the PATH environment variable to point to `qmake`; cerify with `qmake -v`.
+The minor version should not be critical: for Linux we are compiling with Qt 6.2.4 which we conveniently found in the Ubuntu package manager;  for Mac OS X we got the at the time of migrating most recent Qt 6.6.2 via the online installer provided by the Qt Project; Windows should be likewise, we did not test yet.
+For all three plattforms, the Qt version needs to be somehow activated, e.g., by setting the PATH environment variable to point to `qmake`; cerify with `qmake -v`.

 You will also need a configured and compiled copy of libFAUDES.
 This is expected to be located in `./libVIODES/libFAUDES_for_VIODES`.
 For POSIX systems, we provide a skript `copyfaudes.sh` that performs this step:

     ./libVIOEDS> . ./copyfaudes.sh

 The script expects a plain libFAUDES next to `./libVIODES`, copies the sources to `./libVIODES/libFAUDES_for_VIODES`, sets configuration options and compiles libFAUDES using the libFAUDES `makefile`.
 The script is meant as a documentation on which configuration options are recommended, please inspect carefully before execution.
-For best results, it is recommended to use the same toolchain when compiling either libVIODES or libFAUDES, and, preferably, this toolchain also, matches the oe Qt was compiled.
-This is a no-issue on Linux and Mac OSX, but can be tricky on MS Windows.
+For best results, it is recommended to use the same toolchain when compiling either libVIODES or libFAUDES, so you link against the same C runtime.
+Preferably, this toolchain also matches the one Qt was compiled with.
+This is a no-issue on Linux and Mac OSX (which have a system wide C runtime) but used to be tricky MS Windows (we will see).

 Once you are set,
 compiling libVIODES is controlled by the Qt project `./libviodes/viodes.pro`.